tingtung46/memory-card/README.md

 1. A board game that contained 8 cards to get clicked.
 2. Current score and best score in every round.
+3. Game clear screen when all cards have been guessed correctly.

 ## Features 🚀